Birth Partners Doula Training and Careers

 Do I need a license or certification to work as a birth doula?

 Though certification is not a requirement, we do believe that the highest level of training does make a difference in the support you offer clients which is why we have offered training here, at Birth Partners, for more than 20 years.
-Doula certification on a national level is also available from doula training programs and childbirth education organizations, such as DONA International, ToLabor or Birth Arts International, but at Birth Partners, you get the benefit of 29 years of hands on experience, working with clients, providers, and birth places, here, in Connecticut.
+Doula certification on a national level is also available from doula training programs and childbirth education organizations, such as DONA International, ToLabor or Birth Arts International, but at Birth Partners, you get the benefit of more than 29 years of hands on experience, working with clients, providers, and birth places, here, in Connecticut.

 Why Birth Partners training?